Package 'prismatic'

 Details

 Alpha values will be automatically added to hexcodes.
-If none at present it will default to no alpha (FF).
+If no alpha value is present in col, it will default to no alpha (FF).

 Value